shoaibl9/latex-presentation/README.md

-# sample latex presentation using beamer
+Sample latex presentation using beamer